-The more work you do before you launch your social media presence, the more likely you are to create a successful social media presence.
-Define what you hope to accomplish, with whom you wish to engage, and what content you wish to share first, and then begin exploring social media tools.
-If you need help thinking through a strategy for social media, see the worksheet found in Appendix A. If you need additional help or aren't sure if an idea is the right one, don't hesitate to contact the Office of Communications and Marketing for help.
+The more work you do before you launch your social media presence, the more likely you are to be successful social.
+Define what you hope to accomplish, with whom you wish to engage, content you wish to share first, and then begin exploring social media tools.
+For help thinking through a strategy for social media, see the worksheet in Appendix A. If you need additional help or aren't sure if an idea is the right one, don't hesitate to contact the Office of Communications and Marketing for help.

 5. Watch, listen, learn.

 All social media platforms have their own standards, styles and expectations.
 Become a consumer of social media before you are a producer.
-By becoming a consumer of social media well before you become a producer, you will learn how these communities work, what content is of most interest, what other organizations are talking about, etc. Spending a good amount of time on this step will help you better plan what unique contribution your voice can have.
+By becoming a consumer of social media before you are a producer, you will learn how these communities work, the content of most interest and what other organizations are talking about.
+Spending time on this step will help you better plan your voice's unique contribution.

 6. Choose your tool, and start small.

-After listening, you may find the short, 280-character bursts of tweets on Twitter are a good fit for your goals.
-Or you may have photos, videos, and a well-developed community that would be best shared via a Facebook fan page.
-Do not try to do it all at once–choose a tool that best meets your goals and focus on building a strong presence.
+You may find the short, 280-character bursts of tweets on Twitter are a good fit for your goals.
+Or you may have photos, videos and a well-developed community that would be best-served by a Facebook fan page.
+Don't try to do it all at once.
+Choose a tool that best meets your goals and focus on building a strong presence.
 Once you have one tool in place, it's easier to expand your offerings as needed.